 Leadership Thought #438 – Good People WILL Leave Your Organization

-I am always annoyed by the uncaring business owner stereotype who only views people as assets to be managed and discarded as needed.
+I am often annoyed by the uncaring business owner stereotype, which portrays individuals as assets to be managed and discarded as needed.
 Every client I work with cares deeply about their employees.
-They struggle with termination decisions and often hold on to underperforming employees far too long.
-On quite a few occasions, I’ve witnessed leaders get too wrapped up in an employee’s personal problems and exercise questionable personnel management judgment as a result.
+They struggle with termination decisions and often hold onto underperforming employees for far too long.
+On numerous occasions, I’ve witnessed leaders become too entangled in an employee’s personal issues and exercise questionable personnel management judgment as a result.
 Moreover, whenever an average or better employee leaves for another opportunity, they take it too personally and feel a sense of betrayal.
 I’ve spent many hours talking to CEOs who are pained by the loss of someone who has worked with them for a while and decided to leave.
-In addition, during times of struggle, I’ve seen many CEOs forego their own pay for extended periods of time rather than lay employees off because they feel a personal responsibility towards them and their families.
-Small business owners are quite different from corporate executives when it comes to valuing their people even though the media likes to lump everyone into one big category.
+In addition, during times of struggle, I’ve seen many CEOs forgo their own pay for extended periods rather than lay off employees, as they feel a personal responsibility towards them and their families.
+Small business owners differ significantly from corporate executives when it comes to valuing their people, despite the media’s tendency to lump everyone into one broad category.

-If you employ people, the reality is that employees will come and go.
-It is extremely rare that someone will take the entire business journey with you (or that you should want them to).
-A good company still experiences 10-15% turnover each year.
-One of my old bosses once told me that “The only certainty he had was that he was there at the beginning and would be there until he sells the business or hands off the reigns to someone.
-More than likely, about everyone else will come and go at some point.
-All you can do is strive to maximize the mutual benefit of the employer-employee relationship while they are here.
+If you employ people, the reality is that they will come and go.
+It is extremely rare for someone to take the entire business journey with you (or for you to want them to).
+A good company still experiences 10–15% turnover each year.
+One of my old bosses once told me, “The only certainty he had was that he was there at the beginning and would be there until he sold the business or handed the reins to someone.”
+Other individuals will probably leave at some point.
+All you can do is strive to maximize the mutual benefit of the employer-employee relationship while they are in your care.
 You want to create an environment where good people want to stay, but accept the fact they will eventually leave, often for reasons beyond your control.”
-At the time I thought this was a bit cynical, but I see his wisdom more clearly many years later (Note: I left).
+At the time, I thought this was a bit cynical, but I see his wisdom more clearly many years later (Note: I left).

-I heard recently that the current generation of young employees will change jobs 11-14 times in their lifetime and have 5-7 completely different careers.
-The era of lifetime employment in one company is long gone.
-In America, all employees are potentially free agents and that is a good thing.
+I heard recently that the current generation of young employees will change jobs 11-14 times in their lifetime and have 5-7 entirely different careers.
+The days of working for a single company for one’s entire career have long since passed.
+In America, all employees are potentially free agents, and that is a good thing.
 We are supposed to be a nation that promulgates individual liberty and personal freedom.
-Sure, less skilled employees have fewer options in a knowledge economy, but good talent at any level will always have options.
-The goal of any business leader should be to become an employer of choice that attracts top-notch people and creates such a positive work environment that it makes it a difficult professional choice for them to leave.
+Although less skilled employees may have fewer options in a knowledge economy, good talent at any level will always have options.
+The goal of any business leader should be to become an employer of choice that attracts top talent and creates a positive work environment so compelling that it makes it a difficult professional choice for employees to leave.
 However, they will still leave, just at a slower pace.
-In my experience there are several reasons why good people leave that are beyond your control:
+In my experience, there are several reasons why good people leave that are beyond your control:

 • A fantastic opportunity that is several steps beyond what you can offer them;

-• Major changes in their personal life which make the current situation untenable;
+• Major changes in their personal life that make the current situation untenable;

 • A genuine interest in exploring a completely different career path;